otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/02-express-and-postman.md

 - `npm install express`: Installs the **Express** module.
 - `npm install nodemon --save-dev`: Installs the **Nodemon** module.
 The `--save-dev` flag is used to save the module as a development dependency.
 A development dependency is a module that is only required during development.
 It is not required in production.

-In the `package.json` file, add the following line to the `scripts` block.
+In the `package.json` file, add the following line to the `scripts` block

 ```json
 "dev": "nodemon index.js"